HOMFRAY TRUST

 Homfray & Co. became a company in the 18th Century when Francis Homfray

 started iron mining at Penydarren.
-In 1804 Samuel Homfray took delivery of an engine from Richard Trevithick which he used to win a bet against his father in law, probably the richest man in England at the time, to build the world's first locomotive.
-In winning his bet Samuel delivered the World's first locomotive journey on the works tramway, running a train thirteen miles and winning Samuel a thousand guinea bet.
-Thirty years later Robert Stephenson found a practical use for Samuel's invention.
+In 1804 Samuel Homfray took delivery of an engine from Richard Trevithick which he used to win a bet against Richard Crawshay, one of the wealthiest men in England at the time, to build the world's first locomotive (Crawshay's grandson, William, married Mary Homfray a few years later in 1808).
+In winning his bet Samuel delivered the World's first locomotive journey on the works tramway, running a train thirteen miles and winning Samuel one thousand guineas, a fortune at the time.
+Thirty years later Robert Stephenson found a practical use for Samuel's experiment.

 Today the Homfray Trust supports charitable funds and organisations connected with Yorkshire.
-Henry Homfray's great grandson, David Murray Wells, acts as trustee.
+Henry Homfray's great, great, grandson, Richard Murray Wells, acts as trustee.